DataAlgoDev/Powershell_Config/README.md

 For more themes : https://ohmyposh.dev/docs/themes

 More automations will be added.
-Feel free to suggest any better automations. :smile:
+Feel free to suggest any better ones. :smile: